withus/claude-email-assistant/README.md

 ## Author

-Created by [Your Name] with assistance from Claude AI.
+Created by withus with assistance from Claude AI.

 ## Acknowledgments